Exeloo/Epitech-Glados/doc.md

-# glados part-2 languge documentation
+# JavadosScript documentation

 ## User Manual

 ### Introduction

-This document is a user manual for the glados part-2 language.
+This document is a user manual for the glados part-2 language, JavadosScript.
 It provides a brief overview of the language and its features.

+JavadosScript is imperative and supports basic arithmetic operations, conditional statements, loops, functions, and data types.

+JavadosScript is compiled to a custom assembly-like code that can be executed on a virtual machine.

+The grammar of JavadosScript is inspired by javascript.

 ### Getting Started